-With the UCAS application deadline upon us, now is the time to start thinking about applying for scholarships.
+With A level results day upon us, don't forget to take a look for scholarships you could be eligible for.
 With around 60%* of students saying they have not even applied for a scholarship or bursary, it is not surprising that many organisations offering them also say that one of their biggest challenges is getting enough suitable applications.**

 This is a crazy situation when students are racking up huge debts and often struggling to break through in to their desired professions and yet some of the scholarships available offer mentoring and work placements as well as cold hard cash.

-Here is our list of the top 10 scholarships that every school leaver heading to university should be told about, but this list is by no means exhaustive and just serves as an example of what students could be missing out on if they don't look around to see what they could be eligible for.
+Here is our list of the top 10 scholarships that every school leaver heading to university should have been told about.
+These are just examples of the type of funding that is available and althugh some of the deadlines have already passed for this year, this list is by no means exhaustive and just serves as an example of what students could be missing out on if they don't look around to see what they could be eligible for.

 1. RAF Intelligence Bursaries